brightsign/bs-node-serialport/README.md

 Deploy the bundled application to the player through the DWS APIs.
 See [Enabling development tools on the Player ](#enable-player-development-tools) for more info.

+## Development Prerequisites

+Supporting scripting relies on [jq](https://stedolan.github.io/jq/download/) - if you don't use it already you should.

+Working at the command line is made much easier through using environment variables, and that is simplified using [direnv](https://direnv.net/docs/installation.html).
+Highly recommended.

 ## Preparing the Player for development
 ---
 Your player needs to be setup with the console and the BrightScript debugger enabled to be used with the 3.5mm Serial Port and DWS.
 It's also usually a good idea to start with a player that is freshly factory reset.